 To give some background here, we started with a Objective-C(++) middle layer, but had this huge turning point during development.
 We realized that putting Swift first required us to take rather drastic measures and remove our Objective-C(++) code completely.
 We wrote about that and the immediate benefits like struct support and a huge performance boost.

-Performance: ObjectBox was built with performance in mind and with minimalism as a leading principle.
-We believe we've built one of the most resource efficient databases that exist.
+Speed: ObjectBox was built for high performance on mobile devices.
+Minimalism as a leading principle.
+We believe, we've built one of the most resource efficient databases that exist.
 Of course, you should not just rely on what we claim, but see for yourself.
 Our performance benchmarking code is open source.

 Simple APIs: Browse through our docs using the menu on the left.
 We tried hard to give developers like you a simple API for powerful features.
 Another example are entities themselves, which are plain Swift objects without any "magic" that would break threading or cause values from being shown in the debugger, etc. With ObjectBox, you can use objects across threads without restrictions.
 For example, you can defer loading objects to a background thread and pass them to the UI thread to display them.

 And by the way; we want your feedback: of course, ObjectBox is not perfect.
 We set our goals high but we also fail at times.
 Let us know how we can improve.
 If you have something specific in mind, please raise an issue on GitHub.
 And we're also happy if you would send us general feedback on how we are doing (takes 1-2 minutes).
 Thank you!